 - Managing Formalities

-An excellent resource called Faithfully Volunteering has been produced with support from Church Urban Fund (CUF) by Church and Society in the Diocese of Liverpool. (see the panel on the right to access the resource)
+An excellent resource called Faithfully Volunteering has been produced with support from Church Urban Fund (CUF) by Church and Society in the Diocese of Liverpool.

 This provides a really helpful guide to thinking about a range of issues such as: